telerik/blazor-docs/components/chart/types/waterfall.md

 To define a data item as a running total or total, include a corresponding data point in the data source, and set the `SummaryField` value as either `runningTotal` or `total`.

->caption A waterfall chart that shows cash flow
+>caption A Waterfall Chart that shows cash flow

 ````CSHTML